7008 views | 12 | Last updated on Oct 27, 2023 Landlord/Tenant Law

 If you allowed a guest to stay in your home, your agreement may have established a landlord/tenant relationship.

 Most people think of a lease as a written agreement signed by both parties, but this isn’t always the case.
 In Texas, a residential "lease" can be a spoken or written agreement.
 The definition of "lease" is in Section 92.001 of the Texas Property Code:

 (3) "Lease" means any written or oral agreement between a landlord and tenant that establishes or modifies the terms, conditions, rules, or other provisions regarding the use and occupancy of a dwelling.

 A lease agreement can be for any amount of time or no set time at all.
-If there is no time period specified, the guest might be considered an "at-will tenant."
+Only leases of more than one year are required to be in writing according to Section 26.01 of the Texas Business & Commerce Code.
+If no time period is specified, the guest might be considered an "at-will tenant."

 People in this situation sometimes ask the police to remove the unwanted guest for criminal trespassing.
 However, authorities may be reluctant to remove a person who claims they live on the premises.

 The officer may advise you to take the matter to court.
-Of course, you should always call 911 if you think your life is in danger.
+Of course, you should always call 911 if you think you are in danger.

 A landlord cannot: